armistize/RuntimePermission/README.md

 #Introduction
-The table below is a set of some permissions are considered as **dangerous** since Android 6.0 (Marshmallow, API level 23).
-So this project contains a **Android project** that demonstrates how to handle runtime permission in Image Picker sample project.
+This project contains an **Android project** that demonstrates how to handle runtime permission since Android 6.0 (Marshmallow, API 23) some permissions are considered as **dangerous** and listed in the table below

 | Permission Group  | Permissions |
 | ------------- | ------------- |